 Both NSAIDs and acetaminophen in high doses, or taken for a long time, can cause serious side effects.
-If you are taking pain relievers on most days, tell your doctor.
+If you are taking pain relievers on most days, tell your provider.
 You may need to be watched for side effects.
-Your doctor may want to monitor you with certain blood tests.
+Your provider may want to monitor you with certain blood tests.

 Capsaicin (Zostrix) is a skin cream that may help relieve pain.
 You may feel a warm, stinging sensation when you first apply the cream.
 This sensation goes away after a few days of use.
 Pain relief usually begins within 1 to 2 weeks.

 NSAIDs in the form of skin cream are available over-the-counter or by prescription.
-Ask your doctor if these might be right for you.
+Ask your provider if these might be right for you.

 Medicine called corticosteroids can be injected into the joint to help with swelling and pain.
 Relief only lasts for a short time.
-More than two or three shots a year may be a harmful.
+More than 2 or 3 shots a year may be harmful.
 These shots are usually done at your doctor's office.

 When the pain seems to go away after these injections, it may be tempting to go back to activities that may have caused your pain.
 When you receive these injections, ask your doctor or physical therapist to give you exercises and stretches that will decrease the chance of your pain returning.